-As the high-stakes 2020 U.S. presidential election was like previous cycles, plenty of young people scanned political news on social media will continue to intensify.
-But if recent research is any indication, many young people will stay on the sidelines rather than contribute to the political conversation.
+If the 2020 U.S. presidential election was like previous cycles, plenty of young people scanned political news on social media but didn’t contribute to the political conversation.
 And that’s a problem for civic life given the importance of social media as a place for political expression.

 This study is a follow-up to research I conducted, split into two parts and published separately, that examines youth civic engagement during the 2012 election cycle.
 One part, “Political Engagement During a Presidential Election Year: A Case Study of Media Literacy Students,” was published in the Journal of Media Literacy Education.
 From the abstract:

 This exploratory, mixed-methods study uses data gathered during the previous U.S. presidential election in 2012 to evaluate student political engagement and digital culture.
 Survey results and media diary entries revealed that college students enrolled in a media literacy course during Super Tuesday or Election Day gravitated toward low-barrier political actions and expressive modes of citizenship, and they were most engaged when there was a social component to following election news.
 These results, coupled with recent data on political engagement and media consumption, present an opportunity to consider the role of digital platforms and online communities in the 2016 election.

 To quote our research questions:

 RQ1: To what extent are media literacy students engaged in politics during a presidential election year?RQ2: How do students demonstrate dutiful and expressive forms of political engagement?RQ3:How do students use traditional and new media to track and share political news?

 We found that students were far more engaged during the general election than during the primary and were interested in expressive modes of political engagement, largely thanks to opportunities to connect with people in their personal networks through social media, digital technologies and election watch parties.
 As the paper found: